 BID and ASK are the price points that you can buy an option or sell an option.
 Buy at the ASK and sell at the BID.

-INTRINSIC VALUE is the amount that particular option strike is ‘In The Money’ or the physical worth of the option without time value involved.
+is the amount that a particular option strike as ‘In The Money’ or the physical worth of the option without time value involved.
 Depending on the strategy, you might desire to have Intrinsic Value to be greater than time value when buying.

-OPEN INTEREST is the cumulative number of contracts that are open at that particular strike price and time frame.
-Typically, you want to be at the largest party so that buying and selling is easier.
+is the cumulative number of contracts that are open at that particular strike price and time frame.
+Typically, you want to be at the largest party so that buying and selling are easier.
 WealthBuildersHQ teaches you to make sure there is at least 100 open interest and that you do not own more than 10% of that open interest.

-Implied Volatility is a future forecast of the predictability of a stock at different strike prices.
+is a future forecast of the predictability of stock at different strike prices.
 Implied Volatility is in options only.
-Volatility of stocks is measured by Beta.
+The volatility of stocks is measured by Beta.

 With these values in your option chain, you can gather a great deal of information to make a good decision on which option strike position to buy or sell.